Options & Ordering

 Is there a shipping charge?

-If you live nearby (on Capitol Hill, DC), we can make arrangements for delivery.
+Local clients typically pick up their finished artwork from my studio, which is near Lincoln Park (on Capitol Hill, DC).
 For orders outside the neighborhood, we can discuss your shipping needs (depending on how quickly you need to receive the piece, etc.) and the associated additional cost.

 Do you offer gift certificates?

 Yes!
-A gift certificate makes a great shower gift for expecting parents, to celebrate a new-baby's arrival, or for lots of other occasions.
+A gift certificate is a great way to celebrate a birthday, Mother's Day, Father's Day, and a meaningful baby shower gift for expecting parents or way to celebrate a new-baby's arrival, or for lots of other occasions.
 Contact me to make arrangements.

 The Subject Matter / Selecting a Photo